GautamPB/100-days-of-code/log.md

 Day 2 of #100DaysOfCode
 Learnt about fetch and async functions in javascript Revised arrow functions and function calling in javascript

+Day 3 of #100DaysOfCode
+Learnt arrays in JavaScript
+Learnt about axios in ReactJS

+Day 4 of #100DaysOfCode
+FINALLY implemented a music API in spotify clone using fetch.
+Learnt about arrays and array functions in javascript